darius/cant/overview.md

 ```
 but I'd find that center-embedding harder to follow, and rather un-Lispy.
 (So why wasn't Cant syntax designed with the selector in 'car'
 position all the time?
-It actually was at the very beginning, but
+It was at the very beginning, but in time it
-after trying that for a good while it just felt more right to keep the
+just felt more right to keep the message part of the call expression
-message part of the call expression in one piece.)
+in one piece.)

 The same works for [more complex
 messages](https://github.com/darius/cant/blob/master/eg/automata/trm.cant#L100-L101):